pragmatrix/Fluent.Extensions/README.md

 # Fluent.Extensions

 Fluent.Extensions is a portable class library that supports programming against [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface).
-It's primary purpose is to ease the transition to a more fluent programming style as part of every [AutoFluent](https://github.com/pragmatrix/AutoFluent) package.
+Its primary purpose is to ease the transition to a more fluent programming style as part of every [AutoFluent](https://github.com/pragmatrix/AutoFluent) package.

 ## Installation